processes EDP GS has automated in its journey so far

 EDP Global Solutions is the global business service (GS) company for the EDP Group.
-After making the decision to implement RPA technology to improve productivity and efficiency, EDP GS was ambitious with its rollout.
+After deciding to implement RPA technology to improve productivity and efficiency, EDP GS was ambitious with its rollout.
 The approach clearly paid off: In less than three years, EDP GS automated more than 450 critical business processes and saved more than 200,000 total hours.

-After making the decision to implement RPA technology to improve productivity and efficiency, EDP GS was ambitious with its rollout.
+After deciding to implement RPA technology to improve productivity and efficiency, EDP GS was ambitious with its rollout.
 The approach clearly paid off: In less than three years, EDP GS automated more than 450 critical business processes and saved more than 200,000 total hours.

-This commitment led the company to implement Robotic Process Automation (RPA) technology.
-Nuno Chung, EDP GS's Executive Board Member, recalls that he attended an international shared services business conference that first introduced him to RPA.
+This commitment led the company to implement robotic process automation (RPA) technology.
+Nuno Chung, EDP GS' Executive Board Member, recalls that he attended an international shared services business conference that first introduced him to RPA.
 “The conference had a session on RPA that showed how this seeming technology of the future was delivering significant benefits today,” he said.
 “I could immediately see many different ways that RPA could help EDP GS, and I knew that RPA was a perfect fit for us.”

-EDP GS's vendor assessment focused on three RPA companies: UiPath, Blue Prism, and Automation Anywhere.
-While the selection criteria included all of the traditional factors, such as price, functionality, licensing, support models, and more, EDP was laser focused on one other aspect: ease of use.
+EDP GS' vendor assessment focused on three RPA companies: UiPath, Blue Prism, and Automation Anywhere.
+While the selection criteria included all of the traditional factors such as price, functionality, licensing, support models, and more, EDP was laser-focused on one other aspect: ease of use.